 Free-Air Subwoofer Boxes

 Free-air enclosures entail a woofer mounted on a board and then attached to the rear deck or a trunk against the rear seat.
 The trunk, in that case, would act as the enclosure, isolating the low frequencies from the back of the vehicle.
 This eliminates the problem of distorted sound from subwoofers without an enclosure.
 These types of boxes are convenient to install but only work with subwoofers designed for free-air use.

 Altrend is a U.S.-based company that provides top-notch audio products.
 It has its worldwide hub in Delhi, India and is headquartered in Chicago, Ill.
 The company manufactures 259 unique enclosure models and is a renowned distributor of Banda Audio amplifiers.
-Some of its deep bass subwoofer enclosures are the Bbox E12DSV Dual 12” Shared Vented Carpeted Subwoofer Enclosure and Bbox E12ST Single 12” Truck Subwoofer.
+One deep bass subwoofer enclosure is the Bbox E12DSV Dual 12” Shared Vented Carpeted Subwoofer Enclosure.

 America Sound Connect